-The trekking is relatively strenuous, but we follow good quality trails all the way round.
-A number of days have over 1000m of ascent and descent, but we walk at a steady pace so that we can enjoy the walking and the scenery.
-This trip is suitable for people with a good level of fitness who hike regularly.
-Your luggage is transferred for you for each day (apart from one, where we stay in a mountain hut with no vehicle access), so you only need to carry a day pack.
+We have specifically chosen to incorporate variants wherever we can, to make trip a real challenge and to avoid the "beaten track".
+This route generally follows good quality trails all the way round: some may be narrow balcony paths or be a bit exposed.
+Almost all of the days have over 1000m of ascent and descent, but the itinerary is designed so that you walk at a steady pace throughout to enjoy the walking and the scenery.
+This trip is suitable for people with a very good level of fitness, who are well-used to long days in the hills and mountains, and who hike regularly.
+Your luggage will be transferred for you for each day (apart from the 2 nights when we stay at the Rifugio Bonatti and the Cabane d'Orny, as these mountain huts have no vehicle access).
+For the most part, you will only be carrying a day pack.